The Quick Answer (For My Skimming Friends)

 The 2026 version?
 Andy and Miranda’s wardrobes did not evolve believably.

 That’s my biggest critique.
 Twenty years of fashion have happened between these films.
-Andy should have grown into a confident, layered personal style — one that reads as a woman who has spent two decades inside one of the world’s most influential magazines.
+Andy should have grown into a confident, layered personal style — one that reads as a woman who has spent two decades as a top journalist, one who learned fashion firsthand during her tenure with Runway.
 Instead, her looks felt safe, almost generic, as if the costume department were afraid to commit to a real point of view.

 And Miranda — Miranda should have leaned harder into her power.
 The character is older, more legendary, more dangerous.
 The wardrobe should have reflected the weight of that.
 Instead, several of her looks felt like they were chasing trends rather than setting them.
 Miranda Priestly does not chase trends.
 Miranda Priestly is the trend.